cs107e/cs107e.github.io/guides/mac_toolchain/index.md

 For this class, you will need to install both:

-1. the `arm-none-eabi-` tools (including a special C compiler which compiles C to _Pi_ machine code, instead of your computer's x86 machine code) and
+1. The `arm-none-eabi-` toolchain (including a special C compiler which compiles C to _Pi_ machine code, instead of your computer's x86 machine code).
-2. the driver and script for the CP2102 console cable (which connects your computer and Pi, so you can load programs onto the Pi).
+2. The driver and script for the CP2102 console cable (which connects your computer and Pi, so you can load programs onto the Pi).

 If you are on a Mac, follow all the instructions on this page.

-### arm-none-eabi installation for OS X
+### `arm-none-eabi` installation

 To ease the installation process for the arm-none-eabi tools on OS X, we have built and packaged them up for you.
 Follow these steps to